Rai News 24: The Maggioni management and the birth of the Rainews.it portal

-On 8 January 2013, Corradino Mineo left the management of the channel, as a candidate for leader in the Senate of the Republic in the Sicilian lists of the Democratic Party.
+On 8 January 2013, Corradino Mineo left the management of the channel, due to him being a candidate for leader in the Senate of the Republic in the Sicilian lists of the Democratic Party.
 Two days after the Board of Directors of Rai, the former presenter and head of the TG1 specials Monica Maggioni was appointed to the management.

-On 24 February 2013, at 7:00, the channel resumed the historical name of Rai News 24, while setting up a new studio.
+On 24 February 2013, at 7am, the channel reverted to its previous name of Rai News 24, while setting up a new studio.

 On 14 June 2013, the Board of Directors of Rai ratified the merger of the editorial staff of Rai News 24 with that of Televideo, prodrome to the birth of the unified newspaper Rai News and the portal of the same name, which becomes a reality on 1 December, to which Rai entrusts the task of acting as the main reference of Rai information on the network, joining the sites of Rai News 24 and Televideo in a single portal.

 Maggioni also modified the editorial line of the channel, focusing mainly on current events and live events.
 The schedule also changes, also launching new program: Di Mattina, conducted initially by Silvana Pepe, then by Roberto Vicaretti and Emanuela Bonchino; With the time running, conducted by Alessandro Baracchini and Paolo Cappelli; All in an hour, conducted by Silvana Pepe from 20:00 to 21:00.
 In addition, the economic resources and the technical and human resources available are considerably increased.

 On the ratings front, in 2013 Rai News 24 showed a slight increase in average listening compared to the previous year, while the 2014 index revealed a drop of 11% compared to the previous year and the previous year.
 Nevertheless, Rai News 24 however its primacy among the news channels in Italy.
 Some newspapers and political exponents judged such results poor compared to investments, while the Rainews.it portal obtained the 300º place among the most visited sites by Italian users.

 Petrecca's Management

-On 24 May 2024 Rai News 24 started using YouTube again with videos not from the news and programs broadcast on TV.
+On 24 May 2024, Rai News 24 relaunched its YouTube channel with videos not from the news and programs broadcast on TV.